 Don't forget that you can get more points for a book review or a class book presentation.

 On the Home Front

-Our topic this term is On the Home Front, studying the events of World War II and what life was like for people in that time period.
-We will be using the produce from the school allotment to cook some war time recipes and fine out about rationing and the 'Dig for Victory' campaign.
+Our topic last term was On the Home Front, studying the events of World War II and what life was like for people in that time period.

 On Monday 16th October we went on a World War 2 evacuee day to Horton Kirby.
 The children found out what it was like to be an evacuee during the war.
 First we walked around the village and heard some stories about an evacuee called Peter who still lives in Horton Kirby.
 He and his friends used to collect unexploded incendiary bombs and throw them on the fire to explode.
 He also had a ride on a barrage balloon, which was a large balloon filled with flammable gas the size of a double decker bus!